Miu Lê: Life and career

-Miu Le's real name is Le Anh Nhat (born 5 July 1991 in Ho Chi Minh City), she went to Vo Thi Sau Highschool, Ho Chi Minh City.
+Miu Lê's real name is Lê Ánh Nhật (born 5 July 1991 in Ho Chi Minh City).
+She attended Vo Thi Sau Highschool in Ho Chi Minh City.

-2009–2010: Acting debut and switching to singing
+2009–2010: Acting debut and career shift

 She shared that her mother forced her to attend a modeling class to lose weight and adjust her posture.
 In this class, she was chosen by director Le Hoang for the movie Thu Tuong (Prime Minister), unfortunately the movie wasn't released.
-Afterward, she continued working with director Le Hoang in Nhung Thien Than Ao Trang (White Shirt Angels), marking her acting debut.
+Afterwards, she continued working with director Le Hoang in Nhung Thien Than Ao Trang (White Shirt Angels), marking her acting debut.

-She switched to singing as signing contract with NewGen Entertainment (also Khong Tu Quynh's management) under alias Miu Le which is made from her character July Miu and her last name.
+She switched to singing and signed a contract with NewGen Entertainment (also Khong Tu Quynh's management) under the alias Miu Lê which is made from her character July Miu and her last name.
 She released some songs such as Khong Gian Vang, Rieng Minh Em, but they did not impress the audience.

 2011–2013: Style changing and reception

 In 2011, she starred in four movies: Thien Su 99, Oan Gia Dai Chien, Gia Dinh Dau Yeu and Toi Nay, 8 gio!
 At the end of 2011, she left NewGen and signed with Avatar Entertainment.
-As she had her style changed completely for the release of her new singles including Ngay Xa Anh and Em Nho Anh, these songs were considered as hits as they topped in many music charts like Zing, Yan,...Her next songs also regularly topped music charts.
+After the switch, her style changed completely for the release of her new singles including Ngay Xa Anh and Em Nho Anh.
+These songs were considered hits as they topped in many music charts like Zing, Yan,...Her next songs also regularly topped music charts.

-In 2012, she had a voice-over for Ky Bang Ha 4 alongside Chi Tai, after this project, she joined the reality show 12 Ca Tinh Len Duong Xuyen Viet.
+In 2012, she had a voice-over for Ice Age: Continental Drift alongside Chi Tai, after this project, she joined the reality show 12 Ca Tinh Len Duong Xuyen Viet.
 In 2013, she released a trio music video Lang Tham Yeu, Gia Vo Nhung Em Yeu Anh, Em Van Hy Vong, especially Gia Vo Nhung Em Yeu Anh topped in many music charts.
 After the project, she starred in two movies for Lunar New Year, Yeu Anh!
 Em Dam Khong? and Nha Co 5 Nam Nang Tien.
-In July, she had a voice over for Xi Trum 2 alongside Thanh Loc.
+In July, she had a voice over for The Smurfs 2 alongside Thanh Loc.

 2014: Releasing 2 singles, 1 album and first liveshow

 In early 2014, she cooperated with Only C to release single Ta La Cho Nhau during Valentine, then she released album Quen nhu chua tung yeu.
 Around the end of 2014, she released another single Minh Tung Yeu Nhau.

-November 2014, she and Ngo Kien Huy held her first live show Toi Toa Sang.
-After the live show, she released music video Vut Tan Di and stayed hiatus after this release.
+In November 2014, she and Ngo Kien Huy held her first live show Toi Toa Sang.
+After the live show, she released music video Vut Tan Di and went on a hiatus after its release.